SAKryukov/microtonal-fabric/article/SoundBuilder/article.md

 [Wave FFT](#heading-wave-fft) uses C# [implementation](http://lomont.org/software/misc/fft/LomontFFT.html) of Fast Fourier Transform by [Chris Lomont](http://lomont.org).

 [Valeri Brainin](https://en.wikipedia.org/wiki/Valeri_Brainin), a prominent musicologist, music manager, composer, and poet, the author of the famous pedagogical system called [Brainin Method](http://brainin.org/Method/method_pro_de/publications_en1.html), participated in the [Microtonal Music Study project](https://SAKryukov.github.io/microtonal-chromatic-lattice-keyboard) as the early author of conception, inventor or co-author of some microtonal keyboard designs, recently implemented based on Sound Builder.
 He started to use those keyboards in his pedagogical practice and reported very promising results.
-He also has done a good deal of testing of the performance of the instruments and evaluation of the sound during development, provided feedback which helped me to solve some of the problems, and some ideas which have been implemented or will be implemented in future versions.
+He also has done a good deal of testing of the performance of the instruments and evaluation of the sound during development, providing feedback that helped me to solve some of the problems, and some ideas which have been implemented or will be implemented in future versions.

 ## Conclusions

 It works now, and I think that this experiment with musical sound synthesis can be dubbed successful.

-I'll highly appreciate if anyone tries out the operation and gives me some feedback; I'll also be much grateful for any questions, comments, suggestions, and especially for criticism.
+I'll highly appreciate it if anyone tries out the operation and gives me some feedback; I'll also be much grateful for any questions, comments, suggestions, and especially for criticism.

 Enjoy! :-)